biswajit56/SQL-Advanced-Course-Project/README.md

 Question: Which country, city has the least sales?

-Answer: United States, Tallahassee with a total amount of 50.85.
+Answer: Poland,Bydgoszcz with a total amount of 27.93.